The Greater Philadelphia Urban Affairs Coalition jobs - 45 jobs

 Residential Aide

-DEPARTMENT: ODAAT/Shelter Services (PAD - Police Assisted Diversion)
+DEPARTMENT: ODAAT/Shelter Services

 PROGRAM SUMMARY:

-One Day At A Time (ODAAT) is a Program Partner of the Urban Affairs Coalition (UAC).
+One Day AT A Time (ODAAT) is a Program Partner of the Urban Affairs Coalition (UAC).
 ODAAT houses men and women who are afflicted by addiction and homelessness.
 Case management services and prevention for HIV/AIDS is also offered at select locations.
 Through our holistic array of services, ODAAT consumers can expect the support of staff to bring systems together to achieve positive outcomes.
 Staff offers support in the following areas: recovery coaching and mentoring, linkage to health and social services, transitional housing, and community outreach.

 POSITION SUMMARY